 The Digital Mammography Imaging Screening Trial (DMIST) study is the largest trial directly comparing digital mammography to plain film mammography (n=42,760).
 All women were screened with both film and digital mammography on the same visit.
 The mammograms were read independently by radiologists blinded to the results of the other mammogram.
 In DMIST, digital mammography had the same recall and biopsy rates as film mammography.
 Digital mammography was more sensitive than film, particularly for younger women with denser breasts (59.1% versus 27.3%, p=0.0013).
 Among women of all ages with either heterogeneously dense or extremely dense breasts, digital mammography was also more sensitive than film mammography (70% versus 55%, p= 0.02, Table 2).
+Similarly, in women with dense breast tissue there was a trend towards greater specificity with digital mammography (91% versus 90%, p=0.09) and the overall accuracy of digital mammography, as measured by the area under the receiver operator curve, was greater than that of film mammography (0.78 versus 0.68, p=0.003).

 The BCSC has recently updated their earlier description of the sensitivity of mammography based on a comparison of 231,034 digital mammograms and 638,252 film mammograms performed between January 1, 2000 and December 31, 2006.
 Similar to the prior study, the sensitivity of film mammography decreased from 86% to 68% across the four breast density categories (see Table 2 above).
-However, for digital mammography, the sensitivity of digital mammography remained greater than 80% for the highest density categories and did not appear to decrease with increasing density (see Table 2 above).
+However, for digital mammography, the sensitivity of digital mammography remained greater than 80% for the highest density categories and did not appear to decrease with increasing density (see Table 2 on the previous page).
 As in the DMIST trial, digital mammography was significantly more sensitive than film mammography in women with dense breasts.

-Table 3 below shows the cancer detection rate and specificity in addition to the sensitivity of digital mammography by BI-RADS density category in the BCSC study.
+Table 3 on the following page shows the cancer detection rate and specificity in addition to the sensitivity of digital mammography by BI-RADS density category in the BCSC study.
 Despite concerns about the test performance of mammography in dense breasts, more breast cancers are found per 1000 digital screening mammograms in the denser breast categories than in the less dense categories.
 This highlights the general principle that the yield of screening tests is greater as the underlying risk of the population screened goes up.
 Women with denser breasts are at higher risk, so the cancer detection rate is higher.
 These data also suggest that the masking effect of breast density is minimized when digital mammography is used.